iGavroche/rocm-lora-trainer/README_WAN22_I2V_GENERATION.md

 ## Notes

 - The WAN 2.2 architecture in musubi-tuner supports **14B models**, not 5B models
-- Your chani LoRA is trained with musubi-tuner and is already in ComfyUI-compatible format
+- Your LoRA is trained with musubi-tuner and is already in ComfyUI-compatible format
 - The `--cpu_noise` flag ensures same results as ComfyUI for the same seed
 - The LoRA multiplier controls how strongly the LoRA affects the generation (1.0 = full strength)

 ## Using in ComfyUI

-Your LoRA file at `/home/nino/projects/wantraining/comfyui_lora/chani.safetensors` can be directly used in ComfyUI:
+Your LoRA file can be directly used in ComfyUI:

 1. Copy the file to your ComfyUI models/loras directory
 2. Use any WAN 2.2 Ti2V node in ComfyUI
-3. Add the LoRA node and select your chani LoRA
+3. Add the LoRA node and select your LoRA
 4. Set the multiplier (e.g., 1.0 for full strength)